What Happens Next?

 In the event that the As Bid Budget exceeds the previously approved budget amount, the DLC will need to propose additional funding and the Dean’s Office will need to again endorse the project.
 It will then be submitted to CRSP for approval to proceed with the construction.

 Once you receive CRSP approval to proceed with construction, the bid is awarded to the lowest general contractor or the construction management subcontractors.
 Most often, there will be regularly scheduled progress meetings with the contractor.
-The CEC Project Manager will work closely with you to create an efficient construction schedule that takes into consideration all parties’ needs, including colleagues in other departments who are located near the renovation site.
+The Campus Construction project manager will work closely with you to create an efficient construction schedule that takes into consideration all parties’ needs, including colleagues in other departments who are located near the renovation site.

 When construction is nearly complete, a final inspection will be scheduled with the City of Cambridge to confirm all building permit requirements have been met.
 After successful inspection and sign off of the building permit by a City Official, you can move in to the renovated space.
-At this time, a punch list will be developed with the CEC Project Manager and the contractor that will list all needed tasks for final completion.
-Once the contractor completes the punch list, the CEC Project Manager will begin the document and financial close out process.
+At this time, a punch list will be developed with the Campus Construction project manager and the contractor that will list all needed tasks for final completion.
+Once the contractor completes the punch list, the Campus Construction project manager will begin the document and financial close out process.
 Final payment and reconciliation of funding is typically completed three to six months after occupancy.
 Upon completion of the financial close out, final costs and funding allocations will be reported to CRSP and you will receive a comparison of the final, approved budget to actual construction costs.